 Let’s look in greater detail at the reasons why going back to college makes sense in many respects.
 These reasons apply to all adult learners, from degree completers to doctoral students.

 #1 Increase Your Job and Earning Potential

 In a society that values higher education, the more advanced the degree, the more likelihood of higher earnings and lower unemployment risk.
-In a BLS study in 2020, individuals with some college but no degree earned a median weekly wage of $877 and had an 8.3% unemployment rate.
-But persons with a bachelor’s degree earned a higher wage ($1,305) and lower unemployment rate (5.5%).
+In a BLS study in 2022, individuals with some college but no degree earned a median weekly wage of $935 and had a 3.5% unemployment rate.
+But persons with a bachelor’s degree earned a higher wage ($1,432) and a lower unemployment rate (2.2%).